-- 1. quality of life and work environment is enhanced; - 2. learning is improved; and - 3. everyone gains more respect for one another, and thus, the ability to work together as a team for students' well-being and success. - students' went being and success.
+- 1. quality of life and work environment is enhanced; - 2. learning is improved; and - 3. everyone gains more respect for one another, and thus, the ability to work together as a team for students' well-being and success.

 What is meant by "shared accountability?"